Caister Volunteer Lifeboat Service

 Caister Volunteer Lifeboat Service, or Caister Lifeboat, is based at Caister-on-Sea in Norfolk, and operates one of only three offshore lifeboats in the UK that are independent of the RNLI.

 A lifeboat at Caister was first documented in 1791, being used by the Caister Beach Company to salvage ships wrecked on the sand banks offshore from Caister.
 Between 1856 and 1969 lifeboats at Caister were operated by the RNLI.

-The current lifeboats, the Bernard Matthews II (a Dutch-built Valentijn 2000 offshore lifeboat) and the Fred Dyble II (a 7m long Alicat inshore lifeboat), are run by the Caister Volunteer Lifeboat Service, a registered charity supported entirely by public donation.
+The station currently operates a 14 m Medina-class offshore lifeboat, CVLS 45-01 Annette Thurlow, and a 7 m long Alicat Inshore lifeboat, Fred Dyble II.

+Caister Volunteer Lifeboat Service is a registered charity (No. 262126), supported entirely by public donation.
+It has 'Declared Facility' status with H.M.
+Coastguard, and is a member of the National Independent Lifeboats Association (NILA).